shoma-mano/chibinuxt/docs/src/part-2/050-split-into-packages.md

 ### nitro

-The render and server features we created in previous sections are actually part of Nitro.
+The server features we created in previous sections are actually part of Nitro.
 Nitro is currently separated into a different repository.
 However, in chibinuxt, we will include Nitro in the same repository to create **what people think of as Nuxt**.
 (When Nuxt3 first became a monorepo, Nitro was in the same repository, and [it only had Nuxt and Nitro](https://github.com/nuxt/nuxt/tree/a16e13b1de918c7c9e7fec3185fef83b96489783).)

 ### nuxt